Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/1 - Data Structures and Algorithms/20 - Trees and graphs.md

 4. E (first child of B) stays as left child of B
 5. F (second child of B) becomes right child of E

-Confusing right? ahahah will probably be in the exam
+Confusing right? ahahah will probably be in the exam.
+I would personally just keep

 ## Heaps